-The earliest known camelid, Protylopus, was about the size of a rabbit and lived in North America 40 to 50 million years ago.
-About 10 million years later, other camelids had evolved, among these Poebrotherium, an animal the size of a goat and somewhat resembling today’s camels and llamas.
 The direct ancestor of modern camels, Procamelus, lived around 5 million years ago, spreading to South America via the newly formed Isthmus of Panama, where it evolved into the llama, the guanaco, and the vicuña, and via a Bering land bridge to Asia, where it evolved into true camels.
-The last native camel in North America was Camelops hesternus, which, together with a host of other animals, such as mastodon, saber-toothed cat, and horse, in all probability were extirpated by nomadic hunters, which had migrated here via the latest Bering land bridge, about 12,000 years ago.

-The true camels, which evolved in Asia, are characterized by their distinctive fatty deposits on their back, called the hump.
-Three species are recognized.
-The dromedary, or one-humped camel (Camelus dromedarius), is extinct in the wild, but is widely distributed as a domestic animal, from India across the Middle East to the Arabian Peninsula, Egypt, Somalia, and northern Kenya.
-The Bactrian, or two-humped camel (C. bactrianus), which is also extinct in the wild, is found in the Central Asian highlands and Iran, but in much lower numbers than the dromedary.

 These two species are closely related, as they are able to interbreed and produce fertile offspring.
-A widely accepted theory today is that both these species evolved from a third species, the wild Bactrian camel (C. ferus), which lives in a few scattered herds in Mongolia, Sinkiang, and Tibet, the total population probably being fewer than a thousand individuals.
+A widely accepted theory today is that they both evolved from a third species, the wild Bactrian camel (Camelus ferus), of which a few scattered herds live in Mongolia, Sinkiang, and Tibet, the total population probably counting fewer than a thousand individuals.
 It is thus critically endangered and may soon go extinct.

 Camels have broad, flat, leathery pads under their feet – an adaptation to avoid sinking into soft sand.
 (Photo copyright © by Kaj Halberg)